leslie-katua-ochieng/alx-low_level_programming/0x0D-preprocessor/README.md

 2. File name
 3. Function-like macro
 4. SUM
-manipulation memory of programs is the task
+5.manipulation memory of programs is the task